mmiranda222/.statsuite/content/configurations/de-analytics/google-tag-manager.md

 ### How to configure Google Tag Manager

-There are few steps to follow to properly configure google tag manager.
+There are few steps to follow in order to properly configure Google Tag Manager (GTM).

 #### pre-requisites:
-  - google tag manager account
+  - GTM account

+In [GTM](https://tagmanager.google.com), create an account.
+This account will allow you to create containers and those containers will be enable sending data to your analytics tools.

 #### 1. Create a container
 What is a container?
-A container is a collection of tags, triggers, variables, and related configurations installed on a given website or mobile app is called a container.
+A **container** is a collection of tags, triggers, variables, and related configurations installed on a given website or mobile app.

-We have choose to create one container by applications.
+We have choose to create one container per application.
+Why???
-You have to create two containers, one for data-explorer and one for data-viewer
+Hence, you need to create two containers, one for data-explorer and one for data-viewer.

 ![GTM - create a container](/dotstatsuite-documentation/images/gtm-create-container.png)

-#### 2. Download your settings containers
+#### 2. Download your containers settings
   - <a href="/dotstatsuite-documentation/assets/GTM-template/data-explorer.json" download>data-explorer</a>
   - <a href="/dotstatsuite-documentation/assets/GTM-template/data-viewer.json" download>data-viewer</a>

-Those json files are configuration already prepared by our developers needed in the next step

-On [google tag manager](https://tagmanager.google.com) you have to create an account. this account will allow you to create container and those container will be able to send data to your analytics tools.
+The settings of the containers are configurations in .json files already prepared and maintained by our developers, and required in the next steps of GTM setup.
+They contain all the specific tags and triggers created for tracking data explorer and data viewers' usages and statistics.

 #### 3. Import container
-After downloaded your pre-configured container you have to import them.
+After having downloaded your pre-configured container settings, you now need to import it into GTM.
-You have to select your application and then go in admin tab
+Select your application, then go to the 'Admin' tab.
+In the Caontainer options menu, select "Import Container".

 ![GTM - create a container](/dotstatsuite-documentation/images/gtm-import-container.png)

-Then you have to select the json file you have downloaded. choose your workspace (default workspace, if it is the first your create a container) and choose between overwrite and merge. (overwrite, it is the first your create a container)
+Then select the .json file you have previously downloaded and that matches the GTm container (data-explorer or data-viewer).
+Choose your workspace (default workspace, if it is the first time your create a container), and choose import option between overwrite or merge (overwrite, if it is the first your create a container).

 ![GTM - create a container next step](/dotstatsuite-documentation/images/gtm-import-container-next-1.png)

+Repeat these steps for each data-explorer and data-viewer container.

 #### 4. Configuration of container

-To properly setup your container you have to add at least your google analytics token and your domain.
+To properly setup your container, you need to add your google analytics token and your domain.

 ##### How to configure your domain